KrisAirdancer/nodejs-crash-course/README.md

 99% of the code in this project was developed by The Net Ninja.
 I modified it slightly and added comments to help me learn from the tutorial videos.

+This project consists of a website backed by a Node.js server and a MongoDB database that stores the blog posts.
+The site is structured using the MVC model and uses Express.js for route handling.
+Database access credentials are stored in a local environment variables file to help improve security.

 ## Demonstration

 <img src="demo_content/NodeJS Project Demo.gif" alt="a gif recording of my project in use" width="100%">

 ## Setting up this project